What If? (book)

 What If?: Serious Scientific Answers to Absurd Hypothetical Questions is a 2014 non-fiction book by Randall Munroe in which the author answers hypothetical science questions sent to him by readers of his webcomic, xkcd.
-The book contains a selection (Note: Munroe answers more than 50 questions in the What If? book.) of questions and answers originally published on his blog What If?, along with several new ones.
+The book contains a selection (Note: Munroe answers more than 50 questions in the What If? book, and 51% are being answered for the first time, according to the inside of the book's jacket cover.) of questions and answers originally published on his blog What If?, along with several new ones.
 The book is divided into several dozen chapters, most of which are devoted to answering a unique question.
 (Note: Periodic sections labeled "Weird (and Worrying) Questions from the What If?
 Inbox" are typically composed of multiple questions.
 In addition, there are two sections that answer several questions about the same topic, one about lightning and one about orbital speed, as well as a short answer section that answers questions of various topics.)
 What If? was released on September 2, 2014, and was received positively by critics.
 A sequel to the book, titled What If?
 2, was released on September 13, 2022.
+In 2024, a 10th anniversary edition of the book was released.